General Holder Smooth Convergence Rates Follow From Specialized Rates Assuming Growth Bounds: Introduction

-with stepsize $\rho_k= \|\nabla f(x_k)\|^{(1-\eta)/\eta}/L^{1/\eta}$ as well as the more sophisticated Proximal Bundle Method\footnote{Stronger convergence rates have been established for related level bundle methods~\cite{Lemarechal1995,Kiwiel1995,Lan2015}, which share many core elements with proximal bundle methods.} of~\cite{Lemarechal1975,Wolfe1975} and a restarted variant of the Universal Gradient Method of~\cite{Nesterov2015}.

 \paragraph{Our Contribution.} This work presents a pair of meta-theorems for deriving general convergence rates from rates that assume the existence of a growth lower bound.
 In terms of Table~\ref{tab:rates}, we show that each convergence rate implies all of the convergence rates to its left: the quadratic growth column's rates imply all of the general setting's rates and each sharp growth rate implies that method's general and quadratic growth rate.
 More generally, our results show that any convergence rate assuming growth with exponent $p$ implies rates for any growth exponent $q>p$ and for the general setting.

-An early version of these results~\cite{Grimmer2018-first-post} only considered the case of nonsmooth Lipschitz continuous optimization.
+Interestingly, this recovers the proximal point method's superlinear convergence when $1<p<2$ from its finite guarantee when $p=1$.
+Moreover, new convergence guarantees follow for Dual Averaging and Bundle Methods, which previously only had theory under quadratic growth\footnote{ \cite[Theorem 3]{Chen2012} assumed the stronger condition of strong convexity, but only quadratic growth is used in its proof, being invoked just after equation (38) therein.}.
+Inspired by these results, the subsequent work~\cite{Diaz2021} gave direct (and nontrivial) derivations of the bundle method rates yielded by our theory.
+For the Frank-Wolfe variant~\cite[Algorithm 2]{Kerdreux2018} when $p>2$, lifting their $p=2$ rate gives a faster rate of $O(1/\alpha^{2/p}\epsilon^{1-2/p})$ in terms of $\epsilon$ than the previously best known rate of $O(1/\alpha^{\frac{1}{p-1}}\epsilon^{\frac{p-2}{p-1}})$ proven by~\cite{Kerdreux2018} (see Appendix~\ref{app:Frank-Wolfe} for further discussion).

 A natural question is whether the reverse implications hold (whether each column of Table~\ref{tab:rates} implies the rates to its right).
 If one is willing to modify the given first-order method, then the literature already provides a partial answer through restarting schemes~\cite{Nest1986,Mingrui2017,Yang2018,Roulet2020,RenegarGrimmer2021}.
 Such schemes repeatedly run a given first-order method until some criterion is met and then restart the method at the current iterate.
 For example, Renegar and Grimmer~\cite{RenegarGrimmer2021} show how a general convergence rate can be extended to yield a convergence rate under H\"older growth.
-Combining this with our rate lifting theory allows any rate assuming growth with exponent $p$ to give a convergence rate applying under any growth exponent $q<p$.
+Then together with our theory, any rate with or without a growth bound gives rates for every growth exponent and the general case.